 By: Emma Brown

 I am, by all accounts, an intelligent, successful woman with a college degree.
-So why do I become a blithering idiot every time my GI doctor steps into my examining room?
+So why do I become a blithering idiot every time my gastroenterologist (GI) steps into the examining room?

 It happened again today.

-I have been waiting several weeks for this appointment.
-I have been suffering far too long with chronic diarrhea, gas, bloating and nausea.
-Frankly, I am miserable for a significant portion of each day, and none of the over-the-counter medications have helped me at all.
+I’ve been waiting several weeks for this appointment.
+I’ve been suffering far too long with chronic diarrhea, gas, bloating, and nausea.
+Frankly, I’m miserable for a significant portion of each day, and none of the over-the-counter medications have helped me at all.

-Sure enough, when he walked into the examination room this morning and asked how I was feeling, all I could think to say in response was “fine.”
-If I’m fine, then why in the world was I sitting in that room with exam table paper stuck to the backs of my legs?
+Sure enough, when the doctor walked into the examination room this morning and asked how I was feeling, all I could think to say in response was “fine.”
+If I’m fine, then why in the world am I sitting in that room with exam table paper stuck to the backs of my legs?

 It didn’t get any better as he proceeded to ask me the standard medical history questions.